evoixmr/manual/source/hardware/controllers/numark_mixtrack_platinum_fx.rst

    "4", "Cue Mix", "Adjusts the audio output to the headphones, mixing between the cue output and the master mix output."
    "5", "Cue Gain", "Adjusts the volume for headphone cueing."
    "6", "Master Output LEDs", "Displays the audio level going to the Master Output."
-   "7", "Load", "Press one of these buttons while a track is selected to assign it to Deck 1 or 2, respectively.
+   "7", "Load", "Press one of these buttons while a track is selected to assign it to Deck 1 or 2, respectively."

-   Quickly double press a Load button to assign the same track on both decks."
+   "7", ":hwlabel:`2X Press` Track Cloning", "Quickly double press a Load button to assign the same track on both decks."
    "7", ":hwlabel:`SHIFT` Eject", "Removes the track from related deck."
    "8", "Level", "Adjusts the pre-fader, pre-EQ audio level of the corresponding channel."
    "9", "High EQ", "Controls the treble frequencies for the individual channels "